Fabricio-191/docs/src/simplest.db/index.md

 ```

 !!!
-if you have any problem in the installation related to `better-sqlite3` see [this](https://github.com/JoshuaWise/better-sqlite3/blob/master/docs/troubleshooting.md)
+if you have any problem in the installation related to `better-sqlite3`, try running the command as root/administrator or see [this](https://github.com/JoshuaWise/better-sqlite3/blob/master/docs/troubleshooting.md)
 !!!

 if you don't want to use the SQLite database, you should do